-REGISTRAR OF COPYRIGHTS REGISTERS M/S RECORDED MUSIC PERFORMANCE LIMITED AS A COPYRIGHT SOCIETY
+REGISTRAR OF COPYRIGHTS REGISTERS M/S RECORDED MUSIC PERFORMANCE LIMITED AS COPYRIGHT SOCIETY

-Vide order dated 18 July, 2021 the Registrar of Copyrights issued a certificate of registration to M/s Recorded Performance Limited, as a copyright society under Section 33(3) of the Copyright Act, 1957 and is now permitted to commence on 'SOUND the copyright business in RECORDING WORKS'.
+Vide order dated 18 July, 2021 the Registrar of Copyrights issued a certificate M/s Music registration to Recorded Performance Limited, as a copyright society under Section 33(3) of the Copyright Act, 1957 and is now permitted to commence on the copyright business in 'SOUND RECORDING WORKS'.
 Consequently, it can now issue or grant licenses in respect of musical works registered with the said society, in which copyright subsists under the provisions of the Copyright Act, 1957.